ksu-is/Tripadvise/ProjectRoadMap.md

 ### Project Idea & Research
 - [x] Write project idea description (TripAdvise – Travel Budget + Trip Planner)
-- [x] Add at least ONE source link to a similar project (ex: https://github.com/Jswan-2005/GUI-Travel-Budget-Planner)
+- [x] Add source link to a similar project (ex: https://github.com/Jswan-2005/GUI-Travel-Budget-Planner)
 - [x] Look at similar projects and evaluate what they do well
-- [x] Write notes on features you want to copy or improve
+- [x] Write notes on features I want to copy or improve

 ### Basic Code Work
 - [x] Start the very first Python file (a simple placeholder program)
 - [x] Upload the code to GitHub
 - [x] Make at least 2–3 commits explaining what you changed
-- [x] Update README.md to show your project plan
+- [x] Update README.md to show my project plan

 ---